-All of DWM's investments are assessed on impact and environmental, social and governance factors using a proprietary scorecard (see Principle 1).
 DWM's Impact IQs allow debt and equity origination and underwriting team members to evaluate potential investments during the due diligence process and to track ongoing impact performance and progress against priorities identified at the time of investment.
-To recognize some categories of impact may vary across individual investments, the Impact IQ is equipped with branching logic to integrate thematic KPIs depending on relevance, and the scoring system produces a separate score for each Strategic Impact Goal.
+To recognize some categories of impact may vary across individual investments, the scoring system produces a separate score for each Strategic Impact Goal.
 During the annual aggregation and analysis of impact data, DWM assesses trends in key impact indicators (e.g., target populations reached, products and services offered, extent to which targeted SDG indicators are addressed).
 This informs discussions about countries, sectors, and institution types to target going forward.